 Tonawanda Coke employed 129 workers at the time the shut down began.

 Most recently, a U.S. bankruptcy court judge signed off on the company making final payments to employees, including severance and vacation.

 The shutdown process began not long after Oct.
 12 when amid settlement talks, the company informed the Department of Environmental Conservation of its financial inability to legally operate the plant.

 A subsequent statement by the company bemoaned the fact that workers found out about the shutdown through media reports:

 "This outcome is truly unfortunate.
 Confidentiality was necessary to ensure the safety of Tonawanda Coke's workers and the community, as shutting down a coke battery can be a complex and dangerous activity which can only be safely accomplished through careful, detailed planning, and utilization of experienced personnel.
 It was essential that we communicate with our workers to ensure they understood the situation and would continue to operate the battery safely."

-The company has filed for Chapter 11 bankruptcy and, as part of its filing, the company was required to show a list of 20 companies it owes the most money to.
+The company filed for Chapter 11 bankruptcy and, as part of its filing, the company was required to show a list of 20 companies it owes the most money to.
 Its largest debt is the week-overdue community service payment of $2 million to the federal government.
 There are another two payments, each around $300,000, due to Southern Minerals Inc., and Rhino Energy LLC.

 A previous filing mentioned a $1 million debt to DiVal Safety Equipment in Buffalo, but a second filing clarified that Tonawanda Coke only owes the company $19,000.
 Two others were between $200,000 and $300,000, with many others were between $20,000 and $40,000.

 According to the bankruptcy filing, after any administrative expenses are paid, no funds will be available to pay its debts.
 As a result, the company may not be able to make its final $2 million community service payment from its 2013 criminal conviction.